 This field study demonstrates that: (1) the Fe concentrations of water in in-stream reservoirs capturing exfiltrating anaerobic groundwater and the tube drain water were dynamic over the year.
-The Fe concentrations of the water in the reservoirs were high

-- 5 and reached the levels of the groundwater in winter time and were low in summer time.
+The Fe concentrations of the water in the reservoirs were high and reached the levels of the groundwater in winter time and were low in summer time.
 This indicates seasonal changes in the Fe(II) oxidation rate.
 The dissolved P concentration of the reservoir water and tube drain water were an order of magnitude lower than observed in the groundwater throughout the year.
-Seasonal changes in the Fe(II) oxidation rate had no impact on the P immobilization, (2) the Fe(II) oxidation rate at - our field site closely agrees with reported rate laws for abiotic oxidation of Fe(II) by O2.
-Due to lower a pH and temperature the Fe(II) oxidation rates are lower in winter time compared to summer time.
-Combined with higher groundwater fluxes during winter this likely resulted in a shift from Fe(II) oxidation occuring in the soil or ditch sediment in summer time to the surface water in winter time, (3) the exfiltrating groundwater is de- - 15 pleted in dissolved phosphate before Fe(II) is depleted.
-The P immobilization at our field site is much faster than can be explained by the surface complexation model proposed by Dzombak and Morel (1990).
-The fast P immobilization could satisfactory be described with the precipitation of an solid-solution between amorphous Fe hydroxide and strengite (Fe(III)-phoshpate).
-The formation of Fe(III)-phosphates at redox gradi-20 ents seems to be an important biogeochemical mechanism in the transformation of - dissolved phosphate to particulate phosphate and, therefore, a major control on the phosphate retention in streams and ditches that drain anaerobic groundwater.
+Seasonal changes in the Fe(II) oxidation rate had no impact on the P immobilization; (2) the Fe(II) oxidation rate at our field site closely agrees with reported rate laws for abiotic oxidation of Fe(II) by O2.
+Due to a lower pH and temperature the Fe(II) oxidation rates are lower in winter time compared to summer time.
+Combined with higher groundwater fluxes during winter this likely resulted in a shift from Fe(II) oxidation occurring in the soil or ditch sediment in summer time to the surface water in winter time; (3) phosphorus immobilization at our field site is much faster than the surface complexation model proposed by Dzombak and Morel (1990).
+This results in depletion of phosphate water before Fe(II) is depleted.
+The fast P immobilization could satisfactorily be described by the precipitation of a solid-solution between amorphous Fe hydroxide and strengite (Fe(III)-phosphate).
+The formation of Fe(III)phosphates at redox gradients seems to be an important biogeochemical mechanism in the transformation of dissolved phosphate to structural phosphate and, therefore, a major control on the phosphate retention in streams and ditches that drain anaerobic groundwater.

-The Supplement related to this article is available online at doi:10.5194/hessd-11-6637-2014-supplement.
+The Supplement related to this article is available online at doi:10.5194/hess-11-4687-2014-supplement.